Mikejo5000/vsts-docs-pr/docs/notifications/troubleshoot-not-getting-email.md

 ---
 title: Why am I not receiving notification emails?
-Troubleshooting VSTS and TFS
 titleSuffix: VSTS & TFS
 description: Discover why you aren't receiving emails from your VSTS or TFS notification subscriptions and fix it ms.technology: devops-collab